xtralifecloud/unity-sdk/Docs/getting_started.md

 		.Catch(ex => { ... });
 ~~~~

-The basic principle means that any method of the API will return an `IPromise<Type>` object, which promises to give a result of that type in the future.
-The `IPromise<>` object provides a few methods which will help:
+The basic principle means that any method of the API will return an @ref CotcSdk.IPromise<PromisedT> "IPromise<Type> object", which promises to give a result of that type in the future.
+The `IPromise` object provides a few methods which will help:

 - Do something when the promise resolves (i.e. a result is given as promised),
 - Do something when the promise is rejected (i.e. the result can not be provided as promised).